About Art History

 We're in the Museum District

-Buffalo State College has three major museums within immediate walking distance.
+Buffalo State has three major museums within immediate walking distance.
 Our classes regularly meet in the galleries to experience art directly and tour the facilities.

 The Burchfield Penney Art Center offers a student program- ACE (The Art and Culture Enthusiasts) which engages students in the daily operations of the museum.